rafimt/rafi.io/_pages/about.md

 ---

----

 ## 🔬 Research & Publications

 ### **Recent Research**
 - **"Application of Remote Sensing and GIS for Vulnerability Assessment"** - *Bachelor's Thesis*
-  - Analyzed flooding risks using satellite imagery and advanced spatial analysis
+  - Analyzed flood vulnerability using satellite imagery and advanced spatial analysis
-  - Developed methodologies for land coverage change detection

 ### **Publications**
 - **"Identification of Determinant Factors Influencing Modal Choice Behavior and Satisfaction Level of Commuters"**
   - *Trends in Civil Engineering and its Architecture, Lupine Publishers*
-  - DOI: 10.32474/TCEIA.2019.03.000171

 ---